 College of Saint Mary is on the leading edge of providing current and relevant learning to our students.
 One assurance of this practice is accreditation or approval by institutions and governing bodies that periodically review our learning programs for the outcomes they provide and how well they prepare our students to meet their needs, the needs of employers and society as a whole.

-Associate’s, bachelor’s and master’s in nursing degree programs are accredited by the Accreditation Commission for Education in Nursing, (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Ga., 30326, (404) 975-5000.
-The practical nursing program and associate's degree program in nursing has Nebraska State Board of Nursing approval.
+Bachelor of Science Nursing Program is accredited by the Accreditation Commission for Education in Nursing, (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, Ga., 30326, (404) 975-5000.
+The practical nursing program has Nebraska State Board of Nursing approval.

-The University is approved to offer work leading to teacher certification in elementary and secondary education by the Nebraska Department of Education, (888) 285-2556.
+The University is approved to offer work leading to teacher certification in Elementary and Secondary Education Programs by the Nebraska Department of Education, (888) 285-2556.

 The University holds memberships in the National Coalition of Women's Colleges, Mercy Conference of Higher Education, Association of Catholic Colleges and Universities, Council for Independent Colleges, American Association of Colleges for Teacher Education, Nebraska Council on Teacher Education, Association of Independent Colleges and Universities of Nebraska, Nebraska Independent College Foundation, the National Catholic Education Association and the National Association for the Education of Young Children.

 College of Saint Mary is approved to offer online programming by The Higher Learning Commission and is a member of the State Authorization Reciprocity Agreements (SARA).
 College of Saint Mary is authorized to deliver online programs and courses to students residing in the United States, excluding U.S. territories of Guam and the Commonwealth of the Northern Mariana Islands.
 If you have questions about enrolling in the online program, contact enroll [at] csm.edu (Enrollment Services).